-Johns Hopkins University, in partnership with Montgomery County Public Schools (MCPS), offers a two-year Master of Arts in Teaching (MAT) degree for those interested in becoming Early Childhood, Secondary, or Elementary Advanced Math Teachers.
-Montgomery County ProMAT offers approved programs leading to certification in: Early Childhood Education; Secondary English, mathematics, Spanish, and four sciences (biology, chemistry, earth/space/environmental science, physics); and Elementary Foreign Language Immersion (Chinese or Spanish).
+Johns Hopkins University, in partnership with Montgomery County Public Schools (MCPS), offers an 18-month Master of Arts in Teaching (MAT) degree for those interested in becoming Early Childhood, Secondary, or Elementary teachers.
+Montgomery County ProMAT offers approved programs leading to certification in areas of need identified by MCPS.
+Please visit the School of Education website for a current list of these areas http://education.jhu.edu/teach/promat/index.html.

 All tuition, books, and fees are paid for by MCPS after the candidate pays for the first 6 credits of courses and books.
-Interested students should contact the

-Montgomery County ProMAT office at 301-294-7102.
+In return, candidates commit to teaching in MCPS for two years upon successful completion of the program.
+Interested students should contact the Montgomery County ProMAT office at 301-294-7102.
 Admission to the next cohort is on a rolling basis until all positions are filled.
-All required materials, including official transcripts and a letter of recommendation, must be received by April 15.
-Coursework begins in May.
+Coursework begins in January.
 Interviews are held several times throughout the year, so applicants are encouraged to apply early.
 All completed applications will be screened, and applicants will be notified only if they are selected for an interview.
+The application deadline for the next Montgomery County ProMAT (beginning January 2012) is November 15, 2011.